aleaidan/Projects/README.md

 # Desktop XP

-Desktop XP is an interactive multimedia installation that runs off of a Python Script in parallel with a super colldier scrtipt.
+Desktop XP is an interactive multimedia installation that runs off of a Python ccript in parallel with a Super Colldier script.